Mampatti: History and people

-It is a quiet and rustic village with long history.
-Agriculture is the predominant occupation of the people living here.
-Agriculture primarily depends on seasonal rainfall and the water coming through the river 'ManiMuthar'.
+Agriculture is the predominant occupation in Mampatti.
+Local agriculture primarily depends on seasonal rainfall and the water coming through the river 'ManiMuthar'.
 Close to South Mampatti, there are 11 more villages situated which are administered and culturally linked to South Mampatti.
-Name of the 11 villages are 'Oppilanpatti, Santhirapatti, Thumbaipatti, Idaiyapatti, Kilukiluppaipatti, Thirupathipatti, M.Valaiyapatti, Kachapatti, Kalungupatti, Thoppupatti and Indira nagar'.
+The names of the 11 villages are 'Oppilanpatti, Santhirapatti, Thumbaipatti, Idaiyapatti, Kilukiluppaipatti, Thirupathipatti, M.Valaiyapatti, Kachapatti, Kalungupatti, Thoppupatti and Indira nagar'.
 Among this South Mampatti is the mother village for all (Tamil: தாய்க் கிராமம்).

-This villages never celebrates Diwali.
+Mampatti never celebrates Diwali.
 For residents of the villages, Diwali has never been an occasion for celebration.
 For the past six decades, the villagers have shunned the festival.
-The reason behind this is that they faced a severe drought on that period and also the festival occurs at the wrong time of the year during October November, where everyone will be in the midst of Samba Season where they incur agricultural expenses.
+The reason behind this is that they faced a severe drought on that period.
+Additionally, the festival occurs at the wrong time of the year during October and November, when residents are typically in the midst of Samba Season during which they incur agricultural expenses.

-While the entire village was suffering due to drought and agricultural expenses, few affluent families celebrated the festival, as usual indifferent to the plight of others.
-It hurt many of the people in villages, particularly the kids.
-That was when they decided not to celebrate it, by swears to the village deity Sri Kadukavalar Swamy.
-Everyone in the villages strictly adhere to the resolution adopted during a village meeting held 60 years ago(1958) headed by the Ambalakarar(President of an assembly)'Sevugan Ambalam' in order to maintain unity among villagers.
+While the entire village was suffering due to drought and agricultural expenses, a few affluent families celebrated the festival.
+This action hurt many of the people in villages, particularly the kids.
+Afterward, residents decided not to celebrate it, by swears to the village deity Sri Kadukavalar Swamy.
+Everyone in the villages strictly adheres to the resolution adopted during a village meeting held in 1958 headed by the Ambalakarar(President of an assembly)'Sevugan Ambalam' in order to maintain unity among villagers.
 Even those who moved from the village to settle elsewhere have not violated this unwritten diktat of the village.

-Also many youths from villages moved to foreign countries for survival as no good spell of monsoon rains in this regions for a continuous time.
-Now the villagers' economic condition improved for some extent.
-But, they continued to shun celebrations.
+Many youths from villages havd been forced to move to foreign countries for survival, as monsoon rains in the region have been poor for a prolonged time.
+Recently, the villagers' economic condition improved to some extent, but they continued to shun celebrations.
 Youth who marry girls from this village are told about the practice in advance so that they do not expect to be honored during 'Thalai diwali'(Tamil: தலை தீபாவளி), the first diwali after marriage.
 However, the villagers celebrate Pongal in a grand manner wearing new clothes and preparing sweet Pongal along with the engagement of a bull taming sport called Manju Virattu(Tamil: மஞ்சு விரட்டு).

 Apart from the above, Goat rearing(Tamil: வெள்ளாடு வளர்ப்பு) is also prohibited here in order to protect and safeguard smaller plants, flags and trees around the villages to preserve the village ecosystem.
 Only 'Sheep' culture(Tamil: செம்மறியாடு வளர்ப்பு) is allowed here.

 Geography

-The rivers and tunnels flooding through this area get the source of water from the Tropical forest of Alagar Hills and Sirumalai Reserved Forest.
+The rivers and tunnels flooding through this area get the source of water from the tropical forest of Alagar Hills and Sirumalai Reserved Forest.

 Economy

-Agriculture is the predominant occupation of the people living here.
+Agriculture is the predominant occupation of Mampatti.